-Time to blow the sucker up and start over with a brand spanking new one for the next 25 plus years for even more millions to use and enjoy all the more.
+Time to blow the sucker up and start over with a brand spanking new one for the next 25 plus years for the millions to use and enjoy even more.

 That’s the story of the Strip and part of its popular history.
 What's left of some of those old resorts now only reside at the Neon Museum.

 We do have normal historical buildings but generally speaking, you won’t find them on the Strip.
 You will find them if you know where to look ... and that's where this begins, in the building that now houses the Mob Museum.

 The Mob Museum is now in the same building that once housed the Las Vegas Federal Courthouse and Post Office.